In the Bedroom: Critical reception

-Roger Ebert of the Chicago Sun-Times stated in his review that it is "one of the best-directed films of the year" and that "every performance has a perfect tone".
-He listed In the Bedroom as his third best film of the year 2001.

-Rolling Stones Peter Travers called the film "an uncommonly good movie" that "will hit you hard."
-He also mentioned that "Oscar would be a fool" if it ignores Spacek and Wilkinson's "career-crowning performances".

 Among the negative reviews of the film include Paul Tatara of CNN mentioning that the film "flounders" despite the good performances.
 Stephen Hunter of The Washington Post said "it opens brilliantly" but goes on to "self-negating absurdity."

 Retrospective lists

 A. O. Scott included the film in his New York Times essay "The most important films of the past decade—and why they mattered."

 In the Bedroom was also chosen by the New York Times Film Critics for their "Best 1,000 Films of All Time" list.

 The March 2023 issue of New York magazine listed In the Bedroom alongside Citizen Kane, Sunset Boulevard, Dr. Strangelove, Butch Cassidy and the Sundance Kid, The Conversation, Nashville, Taxi Driver, The Elephant Man, Pulp Fiction, There Will Be Blood, Roma, and Tár, also directed by Field, as "The Best Movies That Lost Best Picture at the Oscars".

 The March 2024 issue of IndieWire listed In the Bedroom and Tár, also directed by Field, as two of the "Best Picture Nominees that Deserved to win the Oscar."